Crypto license in Poland

 • Certificate of shareholders;

-• Registered address for company;
+• The registered address for the company;

 • ID for Representative (passport);